Brazil: Bolsonaro appoints new military chiefs | DW | 30.03.2021

 President Jair Bolsonaro is hiring and firing again.
 One day after a major cabinet reshuffle, he says he will replace the heads of the army, navy and air force.

-Brazilian President Jair Bolsonaro will replace the commanders of the country's army, navy and air force will be replaced, the defense ministry said Tuesday.
+Brazilian President Jair Bolsonaro will replace the commanders of the country's army, navy and air force, the defense ministry said Tuesday.

-The announcement comes a day after the underfire head of state overhauled his cabinet with six substitutions, including a new defense minister.
+The announcement comes a day after the embattled head of state overhauled his cabinet with six substitutions, including a new defense minister.

 "The decision was communicated in a meeting on Tuesday with incoming defense minister (Walter Souza) Braga Netto and outgoing minister Fernando Azevedo," the goverment said in a statement.